 If you're out late at night, pay close attention to the SkyTrain operating times.
 The system does not operate 24/7 and first and last train departures vary according to the line and the day week.
 Schedules are divided into three sections: Monday-Friday, Saturday, Sunday & Holidays.
 Barring extraordinary circumstances, count on service from 5:30am until Midnight on weekdays, 6:30am until Midnight on Saturdays, and 8am until 11pm on Sundays and Holidays.
 Some lines and portions thereof operate trains both earlier and later than the aforementioned safe times.
-You'll find exact operating times, including the time of the first and last train and travel times between stations, on the official Translink website.
+You can find exact operating times, including first and last train and travel time between stations, on the official Translink website.

 The system is fully accessible for wheelchair users.
 Elevators are available in the stations and all platforms are level with the train floors.
 You can just ride right on if you are in a wheelchair.